aws-samples/serverless-patterns/apigw-rest-api-eventbridge-sqs-sam/README.md

 # API Gateway REST API to EventBridge with event payload composition and SQS as target

-The APIGW payload is sent to EventBridge as a custom event payload.
-In the integration request, a custom payload is created and passed to EventBridge that target an SQS.
+The APIGW payload is sent to Amazon EventBridge as a custom event payload.
+A custom payload is created in the integration request and passed to EventBridge with the "DetailType":"POSTED".
+A rule matches these events and sends the event to SQS.
+A Lambda function polls the SQS queue and writes the payload to CloudWatch Logs.

 Learn more about this pattern at Serverless Land Patterns: [https://serverlessland.com/patterns?services=apigw%2Ceventbridge](https://serverlessland.com/patterns?services=apigw%2Ceventbridge